Kinross-shire: Coat of arms

 The Kinross County Council received a grant of arms from Lord Lyon King of Arms on 18 May 1927.
-The arms depict Loch Leven Castle.
+The arms depict Lochleven Castle.
 The motto adopted was "for all time": at the time of the grant the county council was campaigning to retain its independence from its larger neighbour Perthshire.

 When Perth and Kinross District Council was granted arms in 1977, the Kinross-shire arms were placed on an inescutcheon, or small shield, in the centre of the new arms.
 These arms continue in use by the current Perth and Kinross Council.